fullstackdev42/devc/README.md

 }
 ```

+## Development and Release Process

+This project uses GitHub Actions for continuous integration and deployment.
+The workflow is configured to automatically publish both Dev Container Features and Templates when changes are pushed to the main branch.

+Key aspects of the workflow:
+- Runs on pushes to the main branch
+- Publishes Dev Container Features using `devcontainers/action@v1.4.3`
+- Publishes Templates using `devcontainers/action@v1`
+- Requires permissions for packages, contents, and pull requests

+For more details, see the `.github/workflows/release.yml` file in the repository.

 ## Contributing

 Contributions to improve the FSD42 Golang Dev Container Feature are welcome.
 Please feel free to submit issues or pull requests on our GitHub repository.